hardeep-s/vault-exchange/README.md

 ```sh
 $ vault write auth/exchange/register  user=$username
 ```
 **Note:** Register is an unauthenticated call.
-So effectively any user can self register.
+So effectively users can self register.
+They will still need to authenticate to do anything else

 ## Grant and revoke access to a user on a given path
 * **token** User token ($usertoken)